openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_Kaldi.md

    > **NOTE**: Model Optimizer can remove SoftMax layer only if the topology has one output.

-  > **NOTE**: You can use the OpenVINO Speech Recognition sample application for sample inference of Kaldi models.
-The sample supports models with one output.
+* You can use the *OpenVINO Speech Recognition* sample application for the sample inference of Kaldi models.
+This sample supports models with only one output.
 If your model has several outputs, specify the desired one with the `--output` option.

 ## Converting a Model for Intel® Movidius™ Myriad™ VPU